GabrielLin/MinSCIE/README.md

 # MinScIE: Citation-centered Open Information Extraction

-An Open Information Extraction system, providing useful extractions:
-* represents contextual information with semantic annotations
-* identifies and removes words that are considered overly specific
-* high precision/recall
-* shorter, semantically enriched extractions
+An Open Information Extraction (OIE) system which provides structured knowledge enriched with semantic information about citations.
+This system is based upon the OIE system [MinIE](https://github.com/gkiril/minie).

 ## Open Information Extraction (OIE)
 Open Information Extraction (OIE) systems aim to extract unseen relations and their arguments from unstructured text in unsupervised manner.
 In its simplest form, given a natural language sentence, they extract information in the form of a triple, consisted of subject (S), relation (R) and object (O).